-I am very fond of this article, which was written during the heady days of the Internet’s “takeover” from the mess of competing centralized services.
+I am very fond of this article, which was written in 1993 during the heady days of the Internet’s “takeover” from the mess of competing centralized services.
 Inspired by my own experiences with technomadics, it anticipates the emergence of online-centered lifestyles… with physical location less and less relevant.
 The editor of this magazine was Daniel P. Dern, a very prolific author in the field, and I was given free rein to explore the implications of the technological and social changes that were taking place.

 by Steven K. Roberts

 OUR NEXT GUEST IS STEVE ROBERTS, “THE BIKE GUY.”
 IN CASE BY SOME CHANCE YOU HAVEN’T HEARD OF STEVE BEFORE (“WHAT? <GRIN>” STEVE REPLIED WHEN I SUGGESTED THE POSSIBILITY TO HIM), HE’S THAT TALL GUY WHO OWNS AND RIDES A RECUMBENT BICYCLE CALLED BEHEMOTH THAT LETS HIM SIMULTANEOUSLY CRUISE PHYSICAL REALITY AND LIVE/WORK VIA CYBERSPACE, NAMELY, THE INTERNET.